colemanwadsworth/Awesome-Heroes-Wiki/Gods.md

 ### Enéyeche
 Godess of the wilds, beasts, air and patron of Solisí, she was the original creator of elves and all manner of beasts, she lead her people to spirituality and hope, without fear or doubt
 E (14): Turns all tiles to grass as you step on them until the end of your turn, converts all neutral enemies to your side, and grants immunity to air magic

 ---

-### Uru
-God of war, pride, survival, and patron of Uru-ma, he was the strongest in all of Kalozomey, but was vengeful and proud and fell victim to Kal’s corruption as well as his people
-E (17): Doubles movement, reduces your opponents attack and defense dice by 2

----